m3dwards/longmynd.org/content/sites/long-mynd.md

       map.
 PG1, the landing field which is the field immediately below the PG launch area, can only be used for ‘unplanned or emergency landings' only, no deliberate top to bottoms! "
-  - sensitivity: Black Knoll at the south end of the ridge – usually from October to end January shooting may take place on and below the hill during which there must be no flying on Black Knoll – do not take off from nor fly to it.
-Shooting dates will be posted to the Black Knoll site guide and to the forum when known!
+  - sensitivity: Black Knoll at the south end of the ridge – Shooting may take place between  October and January, on and below the hill.
+Shooting dates will be posted to the Black Knoll site guide and to Telegram when known!
+Flying is not permitted on these dates.
   - sensitivity: Do not overfly farms and horse paddocks/arena’s when low including the one just below launch!
 Plan your landing to avoid this and have a Plan B!